allandao/random-word-robot/README.md

 ![alt text](terminal_output.png)

-The following image shows an example of what the random robot that robohash has generated based on the random word that was received from the api.
+The following image shows an example of what robohash has generated based on the random word that was received from the api.
 See the image here as well: https://robohash.org/bargaining

 ![alt text](bargaining.png)